 Thousands of furnished rentals to book online

 With 600,000 residents, Copenhagen is Denmark’s largest city.
-Located on the east of the island ‘Zealand’, it’s inhabitants are known for being the happiest on earth.
-The ‘Danes’ are friendly and are also the world’s best non-native English speakers.
+Located on the east of the island ‘Zealand’, its inhabitants are known for being the happiest on earth.
+The ‘Danes’ as they are commonly known, are friendly and are also the world’s best non-native English speakers.
 Walking amongst the hustle of the city, you’ll see stunning architecture that mixes both traditional and innovative styles.
-The city has been growing since post-war from when the Finger Plan was implemented.
-The plan allows the growth of Copenhagen in order to spread across and absorb other towns.
-Today this makes up Copenhagen's metropolitan area, these municipalities brings the population to 2 million people.

-Exploring Copenhagen never gets boring.
-There are many places to live in the city.
-Depending on what you want or need, Nestpick has an array of apartments on offer varying in size and location.
+Exploring Copenhagen never gets boring and there are many places to live in the city.
+Depending on what you want or need, Nestpick has an array of furnished apartments on offer varying in size and location.

-For expats who do not want to be too far from the city centre, Østerbro or known as ‘Copenhagen Ø’ to locals, is a great district.
+For expats who do not want to be too far from the city centre, Østerbro, known as ‘Copenhagen Ø’ to locals, is a great district.
 It has broad boulevards and has the greenest spaces in the city, including Fælledparken and the new beach park Svanemøllen.
-Its inhabitants are mostly young families and some quieter young professionals share and enjoy the neighbourhood too.
+Its inhabitants are mostly young families and some quieter young professionals who share and enjoy the neighbourhood too.

 Valby is another neighbourhood that is not too far from Vesterbro, it is popular for its ‘village’ feel and cosy atmosphere.
 If you're feeling hungry, it is worth a visit to the Halifax Burger Restaurant here.

-More cost effective housing look further out, only 25 minute transit by bike.
+Vanlose comprises more cost effective housing further out from the city, about 25 minute transit by bike.
 Vanlose has more residential housing at reasonable prices so is worth a look.

 Ørestad is architecturally developed and thus famous for its contemporary residences.
 It is a new district and was thought to attract a lot of residents.
 The new town has many attractions such as Fields shopping mall (largest shopping mall in Denmark) and the Bella Centre (largest exhibition and conference centre in Scandinavia).